why thin paper?

 What is thin paper

-Thin paper, sometimes called “lightweight opaque paper,” is high-quality, free-sheet paper ranging in basis weight from 15 to 40 lbs.
+Thin paper, sometimes called “lightweight opaque paper,” is high-quality, free-sheet paper ranging in basis weight from 22 to 60 gsm.
 It is much more durable and resistant to aging than the thin mechanical pulp, or groundwood paper often used for newspaper printing.
 The clean white surface and high opacity of thin paper make it ideal for high-quality reproduction, with far less impact on the environment.

 Bolloré Thin Papers